Back to blog

 Where is AI actually making a difference in manufacturing?
 In our latest e-book, we explore the real-world applications you can’t afford to ignore!

-Use Case 1: AI-Driven Product Content & Localisation
+Use Case 1: How Does AI Automate Product Content and Localisation?

 AI in Product Information Management (PIM) generates and translates product descriptions at scale, enriches catalogues with attributes from images, and validates data.